jnozzi/cocoadev.com/markdown/ConversionToEncodingFailed.md

 Okay I was talking about the latter, and it looks like its not working for some reason... however I got it to work with:

-unsigned char * tempPtr = (unsigned char *) General/string dataUsingEncoding:[[NSNonLossyASCIIStringEncoding] bytes];
+unsigned char * tempPtr = (unsigned char *) string dataUsingEncoding:[[NSNonLossyASCIIStringEncoding] bytes];

 ----

-UTF-8 is not ASCII-compatible; a UTF-8 code-point can be greater than 127, whereas this is illegal in ASCII. for ASCII-compatibility, you want UTF-7 (which is not supported by General/FoundationKit or General/CoreFoundation, but is supported by General/TextEncodingConversionManager) or non-lossy ASCII.
+UTF-8 is not ASCII-compatible; a UTF-8 code-point can be greater than 127, whereas this is illegal in ASCII. for ASCII-compatibility, you want UTF-7 (which is not supported by FoundationKit or CoreFoundation, but is supported by TextEncodingConversionManager) or non-lossy ASCII.

 for most purposes, however, UTF-8 is just fine.